narfpc/ELK_Stack_Monitor_DVWA/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because automating configuration with Ansible makes it easily accessible.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - Downloads and configures elk-docker container onto new VM
-- Installs packages: Docker.io; python3-pip
+- Installs packages: Docker.io, python3-pip
 - Enables the docker service on boot
-- Once completed, you're able to launch the elk-docker & deploy the ELK server.
+- Once completed, you're able to launch the elk-docker & deploy the ELK server
+- Data and log visualization through Kibana <elk-ip>:5106

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.